10up/headstartwp/docs/documentation/06-WordPress Integration/previews.md

 **After a while, the preview URL stops working**

 The JWT token expires after 5 min by default, after this period, open another preview window from WordPress to preview the post.
+The Next.js preview cookie also last for only 5 minutes.

 **I'm unable to preview a custom post type**